 |V. Ciulli (CMS), Firenze University and INFN, Italy|

 The discovery of a Higgs-like signal at the LHC will be at the centre of the work and discussions in this session.
-Among the topics to be reviewed is the rôle of naturalness for example.
+Among the topics to be reviewed is the role of naturalness for example.
 Another issue is the impact of the discovered scalar on scenarios of Beyond-the-SM physics.
-Connected to searches for New Physics is in turn the issue of how to present the data, also discussed here.
-Further hot subjects are the consequences on and from flavour physics and Dark Matter.
-See a list of topics here.
+Connected to searches for New Physics is in turn the issue of how to present the data.
+Other topics relate to flavour physics and Dark Matter.
+The list of topics will be updated on the wiki (see here).

 Higgs: New Physics